Molnakademin/turbo-molnet/README.md

 # turbo-molnet
-Welcome to the cloud academy.
-This repository is meant to hold our academy assets.
+Discover the power of the cloud!
+This repository is home to the cloud academy, a comprehensive learning platform for cloud enthusiasts and professionals.